zenodeapp/genesis-ethermint/setup/README.md

 ### Usage

-Running _sh scripts/node-setup-wizard.sh_ gives an overview of what the script is capable of:
+Running _sh node-setup-wizard.sh_ gives an overview of what the script is capable of:
 ```
 Usage: sh node-setup-wizard.sh --moniker string [...options]